andrejgoncalves/nfts/README.md

 Step3:
 Knowing that SOL <100$ and ETH >2500$ (price in Mar2022) , then hypothesis testing:

-  H0 -  growth in SOL collections less than or equal ETH H1 - growth in SOL collections greater than ETH
+  H0 - growth in SOL collections greater than ETH ;
+  H1 - growth in SOL collections less than or equal ETH